rose-collectionservices/collection-services-manual/15-FEDEX GUIDELINES/readme.md

 **DOMESTIC SHIPPING ONLY**

 * FedEx Ground cannot be used for international shipments;
-* FedEx Ground pickups can be scheduled to occur for the next business day. *It is prudent to give the Acquisitions Assistant at least 24 hours' notice to schedule any FedEx pickup*.
+* FedEx Ground pickups can be scheduled to occur for the next business day. *It is prudent to give the Accessioning Archivist at least 24 hours' notice to schedule any FedEx pickup*.
 * FedEx picks up Ground shipments Monday-Friday.
 For businesses, they will come during business hours, 8:00am-6:00pm.
 For residences, they will come anytime between 8:00am and 8:00pm, and they will also pick up on Saturdays.
 * The donor/seller or another adult, such as a Rose Library staff member, over the age of 18 must be present for the FedEx pickup.
 FedEx may arrive any time during the designated window.
 * FedEx will not offer or guarantee a call prior to arrival.